GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-whats-new-6.0/index.md

 </tbody>
 </table>

-Some highlights of scoring changes between v5 and v6:
+Some highlights of scoring changes between Lighthouse versions 5 and 6:

 -  **TTI's weight has been reduced from 33% to 15%**.
 This was in direct response to user feedback about TTI variability, as well as inconsistencies in metric optimizations leading to